-The Illinois Veterans' Home at Manteno (IVH-M), celebrated its 30th year of service in April and has continued to serve a large number of northern Illinois veterans.
-The IVH-M is located on a 122-acre campus 60 miles south of Chicago; approximately 143 acres of additional property is farmed with the proceeds of that lease being placed in the Manteno Home Fund.
+The Illinois Veterans' Home at Manteno (IVH-M), celebrated its 31th year of service in April and continues to serve many northern and central Illinois veterans.
+The IVH-M is located on 122-acre campus 60 miles south of Chicago.
+Approximately, 143 acres of additional property is farmed with the proceeds of that lease being placed in the Manteno Home Fund.
 The Home provides a comfortable residence for the veterans in a peaceful rural setting and has a post office, library, bank, beauty/barber shop, and commissary which services up to 294 residents.
-The campus features a 11⁄2 acre man-made pond that is stocked and landscaped, with a pavilion where veterans can enjoy the outdoors and "catchand-release" fishing.
+The campus features a 11⁄2 acre man-made pond that is stocked and landscaped, with a pavilion where veterans can enjoy the outdoors and "catch-and-release" fishing.

-The IVH-M has a complete in-house medical staff to provide the full range of professional care for veterans.
-Residents who may require acute hospital services such as surgery, advanced diagnostic workups, or other specialized treatments receive this care at the USDVA Medical Center in Hines, Illinois.
+The IVH-M has a complete in-house medical staff to provide

+the full range of professional care for veterans.
+Residents who may require acute hospital services such as surgery, advanced diagnostic workups, or other specialized treatments receive this care at the USDVA Medical Center at Hines, Illinois.
 Two community hospitals in Kankakee, IL also provide acute and emergency care.

 The Activities and Volunteer Services Departments provide residents with a variety of social and recreational activities.
-Skilled, professional staff members are assisted by a large contingent of dedicated, skilled volunteers from local veterans and civic organizations.
-Chaplains conduct weekly Catholic, Protestant, and Jewish religious services.
+Skilled, professional staff members are assisted by a large contingent of dedicated volunteers from local veterans and civic organizations.
+Weekly religious services of all faiths are held in the facility chapel.